-Representation is important.
-That goes without saying.
+Representation in publishing is important.
 But I think a lot of people underestimate just how important it is to have all voices represented, not just in publishing, but in media at large.
 Media has the power to open up parts of the world to us that we may not be exposed to in our own lives.
 If you’re someone who lives in a small town in the middle of nowhere, for example, maybe you’ve never met a queer person before.
-Maybe you live in a predominately white town and have had few—if any—interactions with BIPOC (black, indigenous, people of color).
+Maybe you live in a predominately white town and have had few—if any—interactions with BIPOC (Black, indigenous, people of color).
 And if that’s the case, your only exposure to cultures, sexualities, and beliefs that aren’t the ones you’ve been surrounded with your whole life, comes to you through media.

 Keeping that in mind, I felt it was important to address a lot of the complaints I’ve seen by authors in the writing community who feel that calling for representation in publishing is somehow unfair to them, or that it’s “going too far.”